DFE-Digital/bat-design-history/app/mission-patches.md

 ## Find postgraduate teacher training

-The mascot for Find (and Publish) is a canary.
+The mascot for Find is a canary.
 When we launched Publish we weren’t sure how much our recent integration with DfE Sign-in would work.
 Our first few providers were used as [canaries](https://en.wikipedia.org/wiki/Sentinel_species) to test if they could access service – we had many dead canaries until we got the process right and could roll out the service to everyone.

 {{ appGallery({
   items: [{